TchamdjaM/TchamdjaM/README.md

 **TchamdjaM/TchamdjaM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 --->

-- 🔭 I’m currently working on Pandas Course
+- 🔭 I’m currently working on a Pandas Course website
 - 🌱 I’m currently learning Power BI
 - 📫 Reach me: www.linkedin.com/in/melissatchamdja
 - ⚡ Fun fact: My favorite cuisine is korea and thai street food